-Last updated: March 6, 2017 at 7:47pm by Savanah – Their hasn’t been much gambling news in TN lately, but the Senate and House did pass a bill to regulate and legalize daily fantasy sports betting and it was signed into law by the Governor on April 27, 2016.
-DFS operators will pay a $50,000 license fee and be taxed 6% on revenues from Tennessee players.
+Last updated: June 7, 2017 at 11:48pm by Savanah – Their hasn’t been much gambling news in TN lately, but the Senate and House did pass a bill to regulate and legalize daily fantasy sports (DFS) betting.
+The bill was signed into law by the Governor on April 27, 2016, and DFS operators will pay a $50,000 license fee and be taxed 6% on revenues from Tennessee players.
 The Tennessee Lottery set another record in sales for the 11th consecutive year.
 Total sales were $1.475 billion in 2015 (latest numbers released), up 4.1% from the previous year.
 State officials are working on some proposals that would authorize casino gambling, they are still doing studies, since it’s currently not allowed.
 Since Tennessee doesn’t offer any commercial or tribal casinos, the increase in lottery and charitable gaming revenue has only helped open the eyes of state officials for gambling expansion.

 Online Poker in Tennessee – Estimated Date of Legalization: 2019-2020

 The State of Tennessee is pretty strict when it comes to gambling in general.
 A perfect example is most states have Indian casinos or horse race tracks where you can gamble legally, but Tennessee has neither.

 Even with that being said, there are no specific laws stating it is illegal to play poker on the internet.
 Go to our homepage to learn more about what online poker sites accept players from the USA.
 This article is intended to focus just on the state of Tennessee.

 Section 37-17-501(1) of Tennessee Code Annotated defines “gambling”:

 “Risking anything of value for profit whose return is to any degree contingent on chance, or any games of chance associated with casinos, including but not limited to, slot machines, roulette wheels and the like.”